 From our talented artist friend Mauro Gatti, The Happy Broadcast shares beautiful illustrations covering various positive news stories.
 It's a great way to brighten up your day with some good vibes and beautiful art!

 Every day, thousands of Reddit users share the best uplifting news stories from around the world on the biggest uplifting news subreddit on the platform.
 It’s a great place to explore hopeful articles — and also strike up conversations with other positive news lovers.
-While r/UpliftingNews is our favorite wholesome subreddit, we've also curated a list of the best subreddits about uplifting and wholesome news.
+While r/UpliftingNews is our favorite wholesome subreddit, we've also curated a list of the best subreddits about uplifting and wholesome news and our favorite wholesome memes.

 If you’re interested in more opportunities to use social media for good, you can also find the best subreddits about combating climate change and protecting the environment as well.